-Unfortunately, the timeshare industry has seen it’s fair share of bad players.
-We cover timeshare news often that warns owners or timeshare sellers about the latest scams in the industry.
+Unfortunately, the timeshare industry has seen its fair share of bad players.
+We cover timeshare news often that warns owners or sellers about the latest scams in the industry.
 Although fraud can be prevalent at times, timeshare itself is not a scam.
 Owners pay for luxury vacations for a lifetime, and this promise is delivered.
 In fact, 85% of timeshare owners love their overall ownership experience.
-That’s certainly not a timeshare myth.
+That’s certainly not a myth.

-Timeshare Maintenance Fees
+Are Timeshare Maintenance Fees Pros or Cons?

 Timeshares Are Not An Investment

 This one goes back to myths about timeshares.
-Before regulations were put in place by the government and the American Resort Development Association (ARDA), people selling timeshare didn’t have the best ethical practices.
+Before regulations were put in place by the government and the American Resort Development Association (ARDA), people selling timeshares didn’t have the best ethical practices.
 Sometimes people were led to believe that their timeshare would be an investment and make them money.
 This is not the case.
 Timeshares do not appreciate.
 In fact, timeshares for sale on the resale market are sold for much less than their original purchase price.
-If you are interested in buying a timeshare, keep in mind that their main purpose is to promise incredible vacations.
+If you are interested in buying a timeshare, keep in mind that its main purpose is to promise incredible vacations.